-It’s important to keep cream cheese out of the “danger zone”.
+Safety tip: Try to keep cream cheese out of the “danger zone” by refrigerating until using in cooking.
 This is a temperature range between 40°F and 140°F which is ideal for bacterial growth such as E.coli.
 Source: PDF from USDA.

 How to store cream cheese

 There are good and bad ways to store cream cheese.
-Here are a few tips to get the most out of your food.
+Here are a few storage methods to get the most out of your food.

 This is the ideal method of storage.
-Be sure to store at the back of the fridge where temperature fluctuations are reduced.
+The shelf life of cream cheese will be longer if stored at the back of the fridge where temperature fluctuations are reduced.

 3. Out of the fridge

-Make sure it’s out of direct sunlight and also extreme heat.
-When entertaining, transfer the cheese back to the fridge as quickly as possible.
+Make sure your cheese is out of direct sunlight and in a cool location.
+When entertaining, transfer it back to the fridge as quickly as possible.

-If you’ve made a sumptuous cream cheese bagel, on the run, then try to get it into a fridge once you get to work (or wherever you’re going).
-If you are going to be outdoors, taking a freezer pad may be an option?
+If you’ve made a cream cheese bagel, on the run, then try to get it into a fridge once you get to work (or wherever you’re going).
+For those staying outdoors, taking a freezer pad may be an option.

-When you’re out grocery shopping, pick up the cream cheese and any other dairy items last before going to the checkout.
+At the grocery store, pick up the cream cheese and any other dairy items last before going to the checkout.
 This minimizes out-of-fridge time.

 Quick Tip: Need to create an antipasto platter with a selection of cheeses?
 Check out our in-depth review of cheese slicers so that you can slice cheese perfectly every time!

-Wrap the cream cheese in plastic wrap, ensuring there are no gaps, then wrap in foil.
+If you must freeze cream cheese, wrap it in plastic wrap, ensuring there are no gaps, then wrap in foil.
 Place at the back of the freezer where the temperature is more constant.

-It sounds obvious, but the secret to reducing your food waste is to use the stuff asap.
-It’s the ideal ingredient for cheese cakes and appetizers, but there are loads of other recipes you can fall back on to use leftover cream cheese.
+Using leftover cream cheese in other recipes is a great way to make sure it doesn’t have time to go bad.
+It’s the ideal ingredient for cheesecakes and appetizers, but there are loads of other recipes you can fall back on to use leftover cream cheese.

 - salmon and cream cheese paté